lucaspena/agt-proof-of-stake/report.md

 proof of stake protocol developed by the Ethereum Foundation.
 Casper greatly differs from Ouroboros in a few areas.
 Primarily, it is developed as a "finality gadget" that finalizes blocks in a proof of stake manner \textit{on top of} a proof of work scheme.

-Casper also requires a $\frac23$ majority instead of a $\frac12$ majority as in Ouroboros.
-However, the $\frac23$ majority need only be \textit{rational} as opposed to non-adversarial in Ouroboros (TODO: check this).
-All these differences lead to a much different protocol, and analyzing game-theoretic properties of Casper is definitely worthy of its own rigorous treatment.
+Additionally, Casper requires a $\frac23$ majority instead of a $\frac12$ majority as in Ouroboros.
+These differences lead to a much different protocol, and analyzing game-theoretic properties of Casper is definitely worthy of its own rigorous treatment.

 Finally, we also would like to consider different game theoretic properties of this protocol.
 TODO: more here